|Department/School||Balsillie School of International Affairs|

 - Experienced professionals in the private or public sectors will be considered for admission, but additional course work may be required.

-- Three references, at least two academic
+- Three references are required, at least two academic

-- Proof of English language proficiency, if applicable.
 TOEFL 100 (writing 26, speaking 26), IELTS 7.5 (writing 7.0, speaking 7.0)

-- Study and living costs
+- Review the study and living costs